smurthy/nebula49/README.md

 # nebula49
 I built a workstation with the System76's Nebula49 case.
-The case is powder coated with 1.6MM 5052 H32 Aluminum.
+Based in Denver, System76 is a great local company to work with and have been responsive to my queries.
+They also own the vertical to their own custom linux distro (PopOS) which I use as a daily driver.

 | Part        | Description |
 | ----------- | ----------- |